- Bearded Dragon enclosures

 - How much space do you need for a Bearded Dragon?

 - What temperature should a Bearded Dragon be kept at?

 - What kind of lights do Bearded Dragons need?

-Although no real comparison for that of the wild, the habitat of the Bearded Dragon is actually very easy and simple to recreate which is one of the huge benefits of keeping this lizard.
+Although no real comparison for that of the wild, the natural habitat of the Bearded Dragon is actually very easy and simple to recreate which is one of the huge benefits of keeping this lizard.

 An enclosure should be made from wood as it absorbs the heat unlike glass which will trap the heat if in direct sunlight.
 Also if you end up wanting more reptiles then the wooden vivariums will stack and support more weight than an aquarium.
 However, there is a downside that if you want to stack them then lighting needs to be fixed inside the vivarium/terrarium.

 You can read more detailed information about how to choose the right vivarium for Bearded Dragons on this site.

 Bearded Dragons are territorial and given the eventual size that they will reach, each lizard will need a minimum of four by two foot floor space given that they will be given some time outside of the vivarium but the more space that you can give them, the healther and happier they’ll be – bigger is better.
 If you live in similar climates to their native habitat then you can also keep the dragons outside and even in colder climates on sunny days you can treat them to life outside for brief periods.

 Being semi arboreal Bearded Dragons like to climb and any enclosure should allow for this with a minimum of two foot and suitable items from rock to bark and branches for them to climb on.